 Read Dorene's full write-up here, with quotes from Dr. Weaver.

-This year, Dorene grew this variety for our catalog and has passed it off to Amirah Mitchell to grow at Sistah Seeds, where she focuses on seed crops of the African Diaspora.
+In 2022, Dorene grew this variety for our catalog and has passed it off to Amirah Mitchell to grow at Sistah Seeds, where she focuses on seed crops of the African Diaspora.

 Days to maturity: 75-80